 Short positions are preferred when the broader market is in a markdown stage.
-Aggressive traders would become active when a lower peak forms or thrust pattern forms, which is a failed resistance breakout.
-This is clearly a top picking exercise with above average risk of failure.
+Aggressive traders would become active when a lower peak forms or a thrust pattern forms, which is a failed resistance breakout.
+This is clearly a top picking exercise with an above-average risk of failure.
 Trend followers would be most apt to sell on a support break that signals a clear trend reversal.
-After the break down, chartists can look to establish short positions during throwbacks, re-distribution phases and corrections.
+After the breakdown, chartists can look to establish short positions during throwbacks, re-distribution phases, and corrections.

 Once chartists understand the broader market and the position of the market, it is time to analyze the groups that make up the market.
 There are nine to twelve sectors in the stock market and each of these sectors can be broken down into different industry groups.
 Chartists today can use the nine sector SPDRs to compare sector charts with the broad market chart.
 There are also dozens of Dow Jones industry group indices and industry group ETFs that can be used to measure performance for specific groups.